jaredboynton/postman-saml-auth-router/README.md

 ## For Internal Postman Testing

-**TL;DR**: Ask Jared for `config.json`, then run `sudo ./demo.sh`.
-You'll see Postman force our corporate SSO flow.
+**TL;DR**: Properly configure `config.json`, then run `sudo ./demo.sh`.
+You'll see Postman force your corporate SSO flow.

 **What you need**:
 1. This repo (you have it)
-2. The `config.json` file with our internal Okta config (ask Jared)
+2. The `config.json` file with your internal IDP config
 3. 5 minutes to see it work

-**Why this matters**: This proves we can enforce SAML-only authentication for Postman across all corporate devices using just MDM deployment.
+**Why this matters**: This proves enforcing SAML-only authentication for Postman across all corporate devices using just MDM deployment.
 No network changes, no proxies, no complex infrastructure.

 ## Quick Demo (2 minutes)